DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-15-spring-cloud-wonders.md

 ## Conclusion

-This post covers only a part of what Spring Cloud has to offer, [Circuit Breakers](https://spring.io/guides/gs/circuit-breaker/), [Load Balancers](https://cloud.spring.io/spring-cloud-netflix/), [Spring Cloud Security](http://cloud.spring.io/spring-cloud-security/), [Event Messaging](https://reflectoring.io/event-messaging-with-spring-boot-and-rabbitmq/) and so many more.
+This post covers only a part of what Spring Cloud has to offer.
+It offers [Circuit Breakers](https://spring.io/guides/gs/circuit-breaker/), [Load Balancers](https://cloud.spring.io/spring-cloud-netflix/), [Spring Cloud Security](http://cloud.spring.io/spring-cloud-security/), [Event Messaging](https://reflectoring.io/event-messaging-with-spring-boot-and-rabbitmq/) and so much more.
  I intend to write more on rest of the topics as soon as I have some hands-on experience.

  Hit me up in the comments if I missed anything or if you have any queries.